Lksman/Shroomlense/README.md

     "train_loss": 0.4314231148026336
 }
 ```
+For our use-case, top-5 accuracy is the most relevant metric, as we display the top-5 predictions to the user who then makes the final decision.

 Very few classes (species) have slightly higher misclassification rates, most likely due to visual similarity:

 ![Confusion Matrix](backend/plots/confusion_matrix_vit.png)